Skip to Main Content

 • £4,000 (for consumables only)

-• Up to £6,564.10 (to cover a maximum stipend of £2,564.10 to a summer vacation student working on a 6 week project (based on a 35-hour week at National Living Wage).
-Shorter projects are also welcomed).
+• Up to £6,670 (to cover a maximum of £4,000 for consumables and a maximum stipend of £2,670 to a summer vacation student working on a 6 week project (based on a 35-hour week at National Living Wage).
+Shorter projects are also welcomed.

 All additional funding sought for the proposed work from other sources should be mentioned in the application.